UTMediaCAT/MediaCat-docs/coding_standards.md

 - Before programming what data is returned through a JSON or CSV, create a schema and share it with the other developers so they may weigh in with whether they may need any specific data.
 - Single return statement.
 - Make commit messages descriptive of what changes you made.
+- The .gitignore file will contain the node_modules folder for Javascript repositories.

 ### Python:
 - Naming Conventions: From [PEP-8](https://realpython.com/python-pep8/#naming-styles)